martinschaible/skeleton-website-itcss-scss/README.md

 # Skeleton for developing websites
-A clean skeleton for developing websites
+A nice and clean skeleton for developing websites

 ## Features
 * A finely-tuned theme or template.
 * Build with **Bootstrap 5.3.3**, **Bootstrap Icons 1.11.3** or **Font Awesome 6.5.2**.
 * We use **SASS**.